Japan's Nuclear Contaminated Water Imperils Humankind

-The Japanese government's recent decision to discharge nuclear-contaminated water from the Fukushima Atomic Power Plant to the sea has sparked increasing protest from the international community.
+The Japanese government's recent decision to discharge nuclear contaminated water from the Fukushima Atomic Power Plant to the sea has prompted increasing protest from the international community.

-Against this backdrop, colloid suspected to be radioactive waste was spotted near the plant and high-concentration radioactivity was detected in the nearby drainage canal, triggering off another round of international controversy.
+Against this backdrop, colloid suspected to be radioactive waste was spotted near the plant and high-concentration radioactivity was detected in the drainage canal nearby, triggering off another round of international controversy.

-Investigation proved the colloidal substance to be radioactive waste that leaked from the plant, raising suspicion that some of them could have been washed away to the sea by rainwater.
+Investigation proved the colloid substance to be radioactive waste that leaked from the plant, raising suspicion that some of them could have been washed away to the sea by rainwater.

-This notwithstanding, Japan argues that the recent leakage has made no adverse impact on the environment, showing no intent to withdraw the decision.
+This notwithstanding, Japan, with no intent to withdraw the decision, argues the recent leakage has made no adverse impact on environment.

-Discharging water contaminated with nuclear materials to the sea, a treasure common to humankind the origin of activities of all living things, is a crime of threatening the existence of the whole of mankind beyond a country and a region.
+Discharging water contaminated with nuclear materials to the sea, treasure common to humankind for all activities of living things, is a crime threatening the existence of the whole mankind beyond a country and a region.

-Lots of radioactive materials that leaked due to the 2011 accident in the plant have seriously impinged on the world eco-environment as evidenced by the detection of radioactive materials not only on the Japanese coast but on the Pacific coast in North America.
+Lots of radioactive materials that leaked after the 2011 accident in the plant have seriously impinged on the world eco-environment as evidenced by the detection of radioactive materials not only on the Japanese coast but on the Pacific coast in North America.

-According to estimation by Tokyo Electricity Company carried by the April 21st, 2011 issue of the Tokyo Shimbun , radioactive materials amounting to one-year accumulation under normal conditions found their way to the sea in just six days from April 1 and those materials were more than 20 000 times as many as the tolerance limits.
+According to estimation by Tokyo Electricity Company carried by the April 21st, 2011 issue of the Tokyo Shimbun, radioactive materials amounting to one year accumulation under normal conditions found their way to the sea in just six days since April 1 and those materials were more than 20 000 times beyond the tolerance limits.

-Afterwards, there was a chain of accidents, big or small, related to high-concentration contaminated water leakage from the plant, namely the December 2011 leakage of 45 tons of contaminated water containing radioactive materials of one million times of tolerance limits, the August and December 2013 leakage of 500 tons of contaminated water of 2.66 million times of tolerance limits, and the February 2014 leakage of about 100 tons of contaminated water.
-This has generated worldwide fear about the Fukushima nuclear contaminated water.
+Afterwards, there was a chain of accidents, big or small, related to high-concentration contaminated water leakage from the plant, namely the December 2011 leakage of 45 tons of contaminated water containing radioactive materials of one million times beyond tolerance limits, the August and December 2013 leakage of 500 tons of contaminated water of 2.66 million times beyond tolerance limits, and the February 2014 leakage of about 100 tons of contaminated water.
+This has generated wide-spread worldwide fear about the Fukushima nuclear contaminated water.

-Despite the seriousness, the Japanese government intentionally discharged 11 500 tons of nuclear contaminated water, calling it "low-concentration contaminated water" though it was of 100 times the amount of the internationally set tolerance limits.
+Despite the seriousness, the Japanese government intentionally discharged 11 500 tons of nuclear contaminated water calling it "low-concentration contaminated water" though it was of 100 times beyond the internationally set tolerance limits.

 The issue is an international issue related to the existence of humankind, not just an internal issue of Japan.

-Japan is now deeply involved in such various kinds of crimes degrading the eco-environment as the internationally banned whaling for food and the ivory smuggling.
+Japan is now deeply involved in all kinds of crimes degrading eco-environment like internationally banned whaling for food and ivory smuggling.

-All facts show that Japan is a dangerous criminal state damaging the environment by taking no heed of international law and the health and security of mankind to meet its own selfish interests.
+All facts show Japan is a dangerous criminal state destroying environment taking no heed of international law and health and security of mankind to meet its own selfish interests.

-Japan must promptly withdraw the decision, not engaging in trickery designed to avoid the public eye.
+Japan must promptly withdraw the decision, not engaging in trickery designed to avoid the world's eyes.